 Art historical and non-invasive material analysis of the painted decoration

-Another important aim of the project is to systemetically study the painted decoration of Theban Tomb 45, through a combination of art historical visual analysis and non-invasive material analysis.
+Another important aim of the project is to systemetically study the decoration of Theban Tomb 45.
 The painted scenes and texts are studied in terms of their cultural, historical, and religious significance as well as in terms of their meaning in the overall decorative programme of the tomb.
 The material analysis of the painted decoration comprises the non-invasive analysis of the ancient materials used, as well as their techniques of application.
-This analysis is done using various techniques, including photography in ultraviolet light, infrared photography, X-ray fluorensence, and multispectral imaging technologies.
+This analysis is done using various techniques, including study under ultraviolet light, infrared photography, and X-ray fluorensence (XRF).

-The material analysis of the wall paintings is carried out with multiple purposes in mind: 1) to identify particular pigments, coatings, and binding agents, which informs us about the ancient painting materials and techniques, and which provides useful information for our conservator in determining the best conservation approach and techniques; 2) to detect ancient repaintings that were carried out by the second tomb owner and that cannot be seen with the naked eye; and 3) to digitally enhance ancient pigments that have deteriorated and faded over time in order to improve the legibility of some of the texts written on the tomb walls that are currently illegible.
+The material analysis of the wall paintings is carried out with multiple purposes in mind: 1) to identify particular pigments, coatings, and binding agents, which informs us about the ancient painting materials and techniques, and which provides useful information for our conservator in determining the best conservation approach and techniques; 2) to detect ancient repaintings that cannot be seen with the naked eye; and 3) to digitally enhance ancient pigments that have deteriorated and faded over time in order to improve their legibility.

-Preventive conservation measures and risk management activities are carried out in and around Theban Tomb 45 in order to protect the tomb and other nearby monuments from flash flooding and to preserve them for future generations.
-Flash flooding poses a risk not only to the painted decoration of tombs, but also to the stability of the tombs themselves.
-The area surrounding Theban Tomb 45 is being re-landscaped in order to direct the drainage paths of flash flooding away from the tomb and nearby other monuments.
-At the same time, these activities allow the team to archaeologically study Theban Tomb 45 and the area immediately surrounding it, enabling us to understand its usage history and its position within the lower area of Sheikh ʿAbd el-Qurna, of which currently very little is known.
+Preventive conservation measures and risk management activities are carried out in and around Theban Tomb 45 in order to protect the tomb and neighbouring monuments against flash flooding and to preserve them for future generations.
+Flash flooding poses a risk not only to the painted decoration of these tombs, but also to their structural stability.
+As part of our preventive conservation and risk management programme, the area surrounding Theban Tomb 45 is being re-landscaped in order to remove the modern debris heaps surrounding the tomb, and in order to direct the drainage paths of flash flooding away from the tomb and neighbouring monuments.
+At the same time, these activities allow the team to carry out a detailed archaeological investigation of Theban Tomb 45 and its extensions and associated structures, providing us with new insights on the tomb structure and use history of this tomb.

-Towards the end of the project the tomb will be prepared for opening to the public.
-In this context, various additional site management activities will be carried out, including installing a wooden walkway to protect the original floor, installing barriers to protect the paintings from incidental damage, installing a new protective door, installing a low-energy LED-lighting system, and installing information panels in English and Arabic informing visitors about the tomb.
-Considering the proximity of the tomb to the parking area, possibilities for disabled access to the tomb will also be explored.
+Towards the end of the project the tomb will be prepared for opening to the public, together with the other tombs in our concession.
+In this context, various site management activities will be carried out, including installing a wooden walkway to protect the original floor, installing barriers to protect the paintings from incidental damage, installing a new protective door, installing a low-energy LED-lighting system, and installing information panels in English and Arabic informing visitors about the tomb.
+Considering the proximity of the tombs to the parking area, possibilities for disabled access to the tombs will also be explored.

 If you wish to support the project and join us in preserving Egypt's heritage for future generations, make a donation or become a sponsor!